Punch (play): Nottingham (2024)

-The world premiere of Punch opened on 4 May 2024, at the Nottingham Playhouse for a limited run and closed on 25 May 2024.The cast included Julie Hesmondhalgh, Tony Hirst, David Shields, Alec Boaden, Shalisha James-Davis, and Emma Pallant.
+The world premiere of Punch opened on 4 May 2024, at the Nottingham Playhouse for a limited run and closed on 25 May 2024.
+The cast included Julie Hesmondhalgh, Tony Hirst, David Shields, Alec Boaden, Shalisha James-Davis, and Emma Pallant.
 The production received critical acclaim and was nominated for two WhatsOnStage Awards, including Best New Play.

 Off-West End (2025)

 Punch transferred to Young Vic the following year.
 Previews began 1 March 2025, with an opening night on 6 March.
-The original cast returned, with the show running until 26th April.
+The original cast returned, with the show running until 26 April.

 West End (2025)

-The show is scheduled to transfer to the Apollo Theatre in the West End from 22 September to 29 November 2025, where it will run concurrently with the Broadway production.
+The show was transferred to the Apollo Theatre in the West End from 22 September to 29 November 2025, where it ran concurrently with the Broadway production.

 Broadway (2025)

-Punch premiered on Broadway on 10th September 2025 as part of the Manhattan Theatre Club's 2025-2026 season at the Samuel J. Friedman Theatre.
+Punch premiered on Broadway on 10 September 2025 as part of the Manhattan Theatre Club's 2025-2026 season at the Samuel J. Friedman Theatre.
 Initial casting was announced in June 2025, with Will Harrison playing Jacob.

+Uk Tours

+Following the West End run the play returned to Nottingham Playhouse in March 2026, before a short tour at Leeds Playhouse from 7 to 11 April and Theatre Royal, Plymouth from 14 to 18 April 2026.